webstreamer-mirror/workbench/README.md

 # workbench
 Webstreamer front end to debug and test

-This project is ported from [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin) v4.0 branch at [ commit 49f1e5e](https://github.com/PanJiaChen/vue-element-admin/commit/49f1e5e6dc41f004b8702ce3c8422affa8ee6ee9).
-Once 4.0 is released a merge is required.
+This project is ported from [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin) details see [changelog](./CHANGELOG.md).

 ## Features